-- (2) [Grounds for Invalidation] A Contracting Party may pronounce invalidation on the following grounds: - (i) a prior right, as referred to in Article 13, when the protection granted to the registered appellation of origin or geographical indication has been successfully challenged and the court decision is final; or - (ii) when compliance with the definition of an appellation of origin or geographical indication in the Contracting Party of Origin is not ensured anymore. - (3) [Notification, Recordal and Publication] The Contracting Party shall notify the invalidation of an international registration to the International Bureau, which shall record the invalidation in the International Register and publish it. - (4) [Protection Under Other Instruments] Invalidation shall not be detrimental to any other protection that may be available, in accordance with Article 10(3), to the denomination or indication concerned in the Contracting Party that invalidated the effects of the international registration.
+- (i) a prior right, as referred to in Article 13, when the protection granted to the registered appellation of origin or geographical indication has been successfully challenged and the court decision is final; or - (ii) when compliance with the definition of an appellation of origin or geographical indication in the Contracting Party of Origin is not ensured anymore. - (2) [Opportunity to Defend Rights] An opportunity shall be given to the beneficiaries to defend their rights.
+Such opportunity shall also be given to the legal entity referred to in Article 5(2)(ii). - (3) [Notification, Recordal and Publication] The Contracting Party shall notify the invalidation of the effects of an international registration to the International Bureau, which shall record the invalidation in the International Register and publish it. - (4) [Protection Under Other Instruments] Invalidation shall not be detrimental to any other protection that may be available, in accordance with Article 10(2), to the denomination or indication concerned in the Contracting Party that invalidated the effects of the international registration.